Old-Fashioned Banana Cream Pie

 Recommended Products

-Recipe Source: crust and filling adapted slightly from the Cook’s Illustrated Cookbook
+Recipe Source: filling adapted slightly from the Cook’s Illustrated Cookbook; pie crust recipe from my cookbook

 I just had to laugh about “the frilly piped whipped cream on top is unnecessary and fills me with loathing.”
 This pie is yummy, can’t wait to make it this week for Thanksgiving!